How Pink Floyd Moved on From Syd Barrett With ‘More’

 For their third album, Pink Floyd were commissioned to provide the score to More, a film by Barbet Schroeder that dealt heavily with drugs.
 Ultimately, his movie became nothing more than a footnote, but the mesmerizing soundtrack – released on Aug.
-9, 1969 – stands on its own as a bonafide Pink Floyd album.
+9, 1969 – stands on its own as a true Pink Floyd album.

 At this point, the group was still trying to find a new path following the departure of Syd Barrett.
 Pink Floyd’s second album, A Saucerful of Secrets, had featured a hybrid five-man lineup that still included their erratic founding frontman.
 With Barrett officially gone, certain tracks on More made their path more clear.